sadeepj/crfasrnn_keras/README.md

 ## Limitations of the Current Version
 1. Current implementation of the CrfRnnLayer only supports batch_size == 1
 2. An experimental GPU version of the CrfRnnLayer that has been tested on CUDA 9 and Tensorflow 1.7 only, is available under the `gpu_support` branch.
-This code was contributed by [thwjoy] (https://github.com/thwjoy).
+This code was contributed by [thwjoy](https://github.com/thwjoy).